Omar Ochoa Law Firm

 Texas Statute of Limitations for Property Damage Claims

-Under Texas Civil Practice & Remedies Code Section 16.003, the state typically imposes a two-year deadline from the date of the initial incident that caused the damage.
-That means you have two years to initiate legal action to seek compensation.
+Under Texas Civil Practice & Remedies Code Section 16.003, Texas typically imposes a two-year deadline from the date of the initial incident that caused the damage.
+That means you have a two year period to initiate legal action to recover compensation.

-Keep in mind, however, that the statute of limitations can be affected by specific circumstances and exceptions.
-To make sure you have time on your side, consult a knowledgeable Texas property damage attorney, who can advise you on the particulars of your case.
+Keep in mind, however, that this limitations period can be affected by specific circumstances and exceptions.
+To make sure you have time on your side, consult an experienced Texas property damage lawyer, who can advise you on the particulars of your case.

 Involvement of Minors

-If a minor (someone under 18 years of age) is the victim of property damage, the statute of limitations may be extended.
+If a minor (someone under 18 years of age) is the victim of property damage, the limitations period may be extended.
 The clock typically starts running when they reach the age of majority, which is 18 in Texas.
+This exception accounts for legal disability that prevents minors from filing civil lawsuits on their own.

 Individuals with Disabilities

-If someone has a disability or mental incapacity that prevents them from pursuing legal action, the statute of limitations may be "tolled," or paused until they regain competence or otherwise have the means to file a claim.
+If someone has a legal disability or is of unsound mind that prevents them from pursuing legal action, the limitations period may be "tolled", or paused until they regain competence or otherwise have the means to file a claim.

 Delayed Discovery